-More traitor protection through the type system!
-Since separate calls are asynchronous there is a real danger of confusion

-Consider for example
+Since separate calls are asynchronous there is a real danger of confusion Consider for example

-remote_stack.put(a)
+remote_stack.push(a)

 ...
 Instructions not affecting the stack...

-y := my_stack.item
+y := remote_stack.top

+end

 (D) Access control policy

 SCOOP requires the target of a separate call to be a formal argument of enclosing routine: